nhm38/ECE4960/lab2-page.md

 ![Arduino 3 Floats code](img/floats.png)

-I used the following python code to send the commands from the computer to the Artemis Nano for Tasks 1 & 2:
+I used the following python code to send commands from the computer to the Artemis Nano for Tasks 1 & 2:

 ```
 ble.send_command(CMD.ECHO, "What's Up")